Edison aims to double core profits by 2030, eyes nuclear energy

 MILAN, Oct 4 (Reuters) - Edison EDNn.MI aims to nearly double its core earnings by 2030 with an accelerated roll out of renewables and hopes to restart producing nuclear energy by 2040, the Italian energy group said.

-To reach the goal, the 140-year-old group plans to invest 10 billion euros, half of which in the development of renewable energy.
-In the long-term, the group hopes that Italy will lift its ban on nuclear energy production, allowing it to set up two stations based on nuclear power.
+To reach the goal, the 140-year-old group plans to invest 10 billion euros, half of which will be to develop renewable energy.

+In the long term, the group hopes that Italy will lift its ban on nuclear energy, allowing it to set up two power stations using small modular reactor (SMR) technology.

+"The new nuclear and the carbon capture technologies will help us meet the target of a complete decarbonisation of our business by 2050," Edison CEO Nicola Monti said during a presentation in Milan.

 ($1 = 0.9517 euros)